How to Travel the World? Let’s Break it Down

 A great airline can make or break a flight experience and set your whole trip up for a good time.
 I try to avoid budget carriers at all costs, but sometimes it is the only route, and there is no choice.
 There are also instances when the money savings are too significant to avoid.

-A few things that help me deal have a more enjoyable flight are:
+A few things that help me have a more enjoyable flight are:

-• A sweatshirt as it’s often very cold on planes.
+• A jacket, as it’s often very cold on planes.

 • Invest in TSA Precheck if you travel around America.
 (You can get reimbursed with many travel credit cards nowadays)